-Courses in Ed Zone 2 include the Leaving Certificate and many one-year PLC and FETCH courses.
+Courses in Ed Zone 2 include the Leaving Certificate and many one-year PLC (Post Leaving Cert) and FETCH (Further Education and Training) courses.

-Note: some PLC colleges also offer two-year programes (Advanced Certificates: Level 6) which also fall into the Ed Zone 3 category.
+Some PLC colleges also offer two-year programes (Advanced Certificates: Level 6) which may also fall into the Ed Zone 3 category.

 PLC & FetchCourses

 PLC courses are run around the country and provide an excellent opportunity to study an area of interest, for either the fun of learning, or to gain an award that can be later used to access employment or a third level education.
 Most PLC courses are QQI accredited, though some are not.
 Those that are not may be accredited by a internationally recognised UK body (e.g. City & Guilds, ITEC etc.).

 - Most PLC courses lead to a QQI Level 5 Certificate and last one year.

 - Entry requirements are usually a pass Leaving Cert or QQI equivalent qualification and normally be subject to an interview.

 - Many courses allow progression into a second year in the same college.

 - Some PLC courses lead to a QQI Level 6 Advanced Certificate or equivalent, and last 2 years.

 - Most PLC courses can be used to enter Third Level courses using what is known as Progression Routes.
 Note: If the course that interests you offers or accepts progression pathways to level 6, 7 and 8 courses this green link will appear beside the course information.